-When a Couple Splits Up, Who Gets the Pets?
+When a Relationship Ends, Who Gets the Pets?

 When a Couple Splits Up and Continued Possession of a Pet Is In Dispute the Law Will Consider Including Whether the Pet Was Owned By One of the People When the Relationship Began, Whether An Ownership Agreement Was Made, Who Purchased and Raised the Pet, Who Cared For and Provided Comfort to the Pet, Who Paid the Pet Expenses, Among Other Factors.